Special Note 1: The 19th Annual, 2016 Dates for Hunting: August 31st – September 5th (NOW Wed – Monday: Labor Day)

 - If you win, you must agree to be publicly named along with the possibility of an on-air radio interview, your photo and name(s) on various local websites and a picture and write up in the paper.

-- If the horseshoe goes unfound by 5pm on Tuesday, the week of DJJD, the hunt will officially end for the year and prize money will be returned to the donors.
+- If the horseshoe goes unfound by midnight on Monday, the week of DJJD, the hunt will officially end for the year and prize money will be returned to the donors.

 Hunting for the horseshoe can be frustrating, but mostly rewarding.
 My goal is to get people out in the community to enjoy our great city, the public areas and to be with friends, families and neighbors.
 Clues have been interpreted in many different ways each year.
 If you think you’ve come up with a clever connection relating to your hunt experience, please email me with details.
 I love to hear about it.